Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Lower Bounds on the Capacity of Noisy Deletion Channels

 \subsection{Deletion-AWGN Channel}

 In this section, a binary deletion channel in the presence of AWGN is considered, where the bits are transmitted using binary phase shift keying (BPSK) and the received signal contains AWGN in addition to the deletion errors.
-As illustrated in Fig. \ref{fig:del_AWGN},
+As illustrated in Fig.~\ref{fig:del_AWGN},

-this channel can be considered as a cascade of two independent channels where the first channel is an i.i.d. deletion channel and the second one is a binary input AWGN (BI-AWGN) channel.
-We use $\bar{\bfm X}$ to denote the input sequence to the first channel which is a BPSK modulated version of the binary input sequence $\bfm X$, i.e., $\bar{x}_i=1-2x_i$ and $\bar{\bfm Y}$ to denote the output sequence of the first channel input to the second one. $\widetilde{\bfm Y}$ is the output sequence of the second channel that is the noisy version of $\bar{\bfm Y}$, i.e.,
+this channel can be considered as a cascade of two independent channels where the first channel is an i.i.d. deletion channel and the second one is a BI-AWGN channel.
+We use $\xbar{\bfm X}$ to denote the input sequence to the first channel which is a BPSK modulated version of the binary input sequence $\bfm X$, i.e., $\bar{x}_i=1-2x_i$, and $\xbar{\bfm Y}$ to denote the output sequence of the first channel input to the second one. $\widetilde{\bfm Y}$ is the output sequence of the second channel that is the noisy version of $\xbar{\bfm Y}$, i.e., $\widetilde{y}_i= \bar{y}_i + z_i$, in which $z_i$'s are i.i.d.
+Gaussian random variables with zero mean and a variance of $\sigma^2$, and ${\widetilde{y}}_i$ and $\bar{y}_i$ are the $i^{th}$ received and transmitted bits of the second channel, respectively.
+Therefore, for the probability density function of the $i^{th}$ channel output, we have